Bhojpuri actress Akanksha Dubey's death: Singer Samar Singh arrested from Ghaziabad | Law-Order

 Bhojpuri actress Akanksha Dubey's death: Singer Samar Singh arrested from Ghaziabad

-Both were booked under IPC section 306 abetment of suicide based on the complaint of the actresss mother.Samar Singh was hiding in a housing society in the Raj Nagar Extension area, under the Nandgram police station limits, of Ghaziabad -- the western Uttar Pradesh district bordering Delhi.He was held late on Thursday night in a joint operation by the local police and their visiting counterparts from Varanasi, a senior officer said.A team from the Sarnath police station of the Varanasi Commissionerate had come to Ghaziabad late on Thursday night.
+Both were booked under section 306 abetment of suicide of the Indian Penal Code based on the complaint of the actresss mother.Samar Singh was hiding in a housing society in the Raj Nagar Extension area, under the Nandgram police station limits, of Ghaziabad -- the western Uttar Pradesh district bordering Delhi.He was held late Thursday in a joint operation by the local police and their visiting counterparts from Varanasi, a senior officer said.A team from the Sarnath police station of the Varanasi Commissionerate had come to Ghaziabad on Thursday night.

 - Country: